dotCMS/plugin-seeds/OSGi/com.dotcms.3rd.party/README.md

 # README

-This bundle plugin is an example of how to add Spring support to a bundle plugin, creates and registers a simple Spring Controller using a different Spring version that the one shipped with dotCMS in order to extend the reach of this example.
+This bundle plugin is an example of how to add 3rd party jars to a bundle plugin.

 ## How to build this example